Printing in Windows

 - Right-click the

-printer icon on your taskbar (in the lower right corner of your screen).
+printer icon in the lower right corner of your screen (taskbar).

-- Select the default settings you want to use for all your applications.
-Click OK when you're finished.
+- Select the default settings you want for all your applications, then click OK.

 You can still change the printer settings in your individual programs, when necessary.
 They will override the Windows default settings until the next time you turn on or reset your computer.